 A financial market is always definable structure-wise at any time.
 As discussed, it may be bullish, bearish, or ranging.

-When any of them approaches its terminus, a market structure break (or Break Of Structure) occurs, which is usually a transition to another framework.
+When any of them approaches its terminus, a market movement break (or Break Of Structure) occurs, which is usually a transition to another framework.
 It is a violation of an established organization in the charts.

 Break Of Structure (BOS) typically begins with a support or resistance level violation, depending on the trend.